BerkeleyTrue/redux-epic/README.md

 Redux-Epic is a library built to do complex/async side-effects and server side rendering(SSR) data pre-fetching using RxJS.

+#### NOTE:
+With the release of RxJS@5, I'm recommending everyone move to [redux-observable](https://github.com/redux-observable/redux-observable).
+This library will soon be deprecated as soon as the API is close enough to make the transition easier.
+With this latest release, we change the API of epics (in a non-breaking way) to make the signatures the same as redux-observable epics.

+The last piece of the puzzle is SSR.
+I've created [react-redux-epic](https://github.com/BerkeleyTrue/react-redux-epic) to add SSR to Redux Observable in the same fashion as Redux-Epic.

 ## Current Async story in Redux

 There are currently two different modes of handling side-effects in Redux.
 The